curl/curl/docs/cmdline-opts/_VARIABLES.md

 When expanding variables, curl supports a set of functions that can make the variable contents more convenient to use.
-It can trim leading and trailing white space with *trim*, it can output the contents as a JSON quoted string with *json*, URL encode the string with *url* or base64 encode it with *b64*.
-You apply function to a variable expansion, add them colon separated to the right side of the variable.
+It can trim leading and trailing white space with `trim`, it can output the contents as a JSON quoted string with `json`, URL encode the string with `url` or base64 encode it with `b64`.
+To apply functions to a variable expansion, add them colon separated to the right side of the variable.
 Variable content holding null bytes that are not encoded when expanded cause error.

 Example: get the contents of a file called $HOME/.secret into a variable called "fix".
-Make sure that the content is trimmed and percent-encoded sent as POST data:
+Make sure that the content is trimmed and percent-encoded when sent as POST data:

     --variable %HOME
     --expand-variable fix@{{HOME}}/.secret